SupportGenie/blogV3/_data/blog/2020-06-22-ai-is-the-present-and-future-of-improved-customer-service.md

   ever-desired objective—brand reputation.
 thumbnail: /assets/supportgenie-ai-present-future-improved-customer-service.png
 ---
+# AI is the Present and Future of Improved Customer Service

 By: [Harmeet Singh](https://www.linkedin.com/in/harmeet-singh-402aa3160)

 You know the world is changing when a hologram pop star, named _Hatsune Miku_—driven by an AI autotuning (vocoder), attracts thousands to concerts around the world and actually becomes a singing sensation.
 Now that's something we never expected, however, a lot of unexpected has taken shape since the conception of Artificial Intelligence.
 Expected to cross the $200 billion mark in the next five years, AI has already laid the foundation for utmost integration with the human world.